w3f/polkadot-wiki/docs/faq.md

 However, once you've set up a validator and have registered your intention it does not mean that you will be included in the _active set_ right away.
 The validators are elected to the active set based on the results of an election algorithm known as [Phragmén's method](learn-phragmen).
-Phragmen's method tries to accomplish two goals: 1) select `n` members from a larger set based on stake-weighted votes and 2) equalize the stake backing each validator as much as possible.
+Phragmén's method tries to accomplish two goals: 1) select `n` members from a larger set based on stake-weighted votes and 2) equalize the stake backing each validator as much as possible.